 This method of learning offers participants the flexibility to study at a time and pace that suits them.
-Distance learners may choose to study all four units via distance, or attend a workshop if they prefer to access to a workshop learning environment for a given unit.
+Distance learners may choose to study all four units via distance, or enrol in workshop mode if they prefer to access a workshop learning environment for a given unit.

-All program participants will be supported by an academic coordinator who is contactable via email and will answer any questions about program content and assessments.
+Program participants will be supported by an academic coordinator who will answer questions about program content and assessments.
 Participants also have access to an online forum to connect and interact with others through course-related discussion and learning.

 The AHRI Practising Certification Program (APC) comprises of four learning units.
 The fees for each unit vary depending on the delivery method you select – either distance or workshop.